Scientific Forecaster Discussion

 National Weather Service San Diego California

-late night and early morning low clouds and fog near the coast.
+deeper marine layer with night and morning low clouds and fog

 Discussion...for extreme southwestern California including Orange...

 San Diego...western Riverside and southwestern San Bernardino